-The following buildings and works requirements apply to an application to construct a building or construct or carry out works:
+The following buildings and works requirements apply to an application to construct a (Commented [DM10]: Deleted as unnecessary building or construct or carry out works:

 An application to construct a building or carry out works:

 - -must meet the Design Objectives specified in this schedule- - An application to construct a building or carry out works must achieve the Built Form Outcomes in Table 1 to this schedule. - An application to construct a building or carry out works should meet the Built Form Requirements specified in Table 1 to this schedule.